 The lesson is that no matter how emotional the situation, you had better behave in a South Carolina court or you will spend time in jail.

 Failure to Comply with the Divorce Decree

-In Davis, the court found the Husband in contempt for failure to comply with the family court’s orders concerning the distribution of personal property, payment of Wife’s equitable share of the marital home, harassment, and communication with Wife about the children’s issues.
+In Davis, the court found the Husband in violation for failure to comply with the family court’s orders concerning the distribution of personal property, payment of Wife’s equitable share of the marital home, harassment, and communication with Wife about the children’s issues.
+Davis v.
+Davis